A ransomware attack on a US hospital network took weeks to recover.

 Food

-Ransomware attacks against the US food and agriculture soared by 27% in 2024, threatening tightly linked supply chains.
+Ransomware attacks against the US agriculture sector soared by 27% in 2024, threatening tightly linked food supply chains.

 Communication

-Cyber espionage campaign targeted at least three major US telecommunications companies.
+A cyber espionage campaign targeted several major US telecommunications companies.

 Transportation

-A cyber-attack disrupted major European airports, causing flight delays and cancellations to thousands of passengers.
+Cyberattacks disrupted major European airports, causing flight delays and cancellations for thousands of passengers.

 Industry